Excitation of confined bulk plasmons in metallic nanoparticles by penetrating electron beams within a nonlocal analytical approach: Results

 \subsection{Velocity dependent excitation of CBPs}

-To identify the underlying mechanism ruling the activation of CBP modes and its dependence on the parity of the $n$-number, we have calculated the EEL probability for the central trajectory as a function of the electron beam velocity.
-Notice that, within the frequency domain, the number of oscillations of the $\omega$-component of the electron beam's electric field inside the NP for each $\omega$-component is set by the radius $a$ of the NP, the impact parameter $b$, and the velocity $v$ of the electron beam.
-For a central trajectory ($b=0$), the number of oscillations along the electron path inside the NP reduces to $\widetilde{q} = \frac{\omega a}{\pi v}$, which, in the following, we refer to as the reduced wavenumber (or momentum) [see top insets in Fig.\ \ref{fig:6}(a)].
-Thus, by changing $a$ or $v$, one can tune the value of $\widetilde{q}$ for each $\omega$.
-Next we simplify the analysis by keeping $a$ constant, thus fixing the mode energies $\omega_{ln}$, and therefore $\widetilde{q}$-numbers are tuned only with $v$.
+To identify the underlying mechanism governing the activation of CBP modes and its dependence on the parity of the radial number $n$, we have calculated the EEL probability for the central trajectory as a function of the electron beam velocity.
+In the frequency domain, the number of oscillations of the $\omega$ component of the electric field generated by the electron beam inside the nanoparticle is determined by the nanoparticle radius $a$, the impact parameter $b$, and the electron beam's velocity $v$.
+For a central trajectory ($b=0$), the number of oscillations along the electron path inside the nanoparticle reduces to $\widetilde{q} = \frac{\omega a}{\pi v}$, which we refer to as the reduced wave number (or momentum) [see top insets in Fig.~\hyperref[fig:6]{\ref*{fig:6}(a)}].
+Thus, by varying $a$ or $v$, one can tune the value of $\widetilde{q}$ for each $\omega$.
+In what follows, we simplify the analysis by keeping $a$ constant, therefore fixing the mode energies $\omega_{ln}$, so that the values of $\widetilde{q}$ are tuned solely through $v$.